-The mimoLive setup
+The mimoLive set up

 Multiple different camera views were stored in the presets and allowed the director a broad choice of images.
-To capture the emotion of the audience, two team members where using their iPhones in the crowd wirelessly via mimoCall.
+To capture the emotion of the audience, two team members were using their iPhones in the crowd wirelessly via mimoCall.
 A separate sound mix was provided for the live stream from a secondary mixing board via stereo XLR into a Zoom H5 digital audio interface.
 The director used an iPad with a mimoLive Remote Control Surface to operate mimoLive with a single touch of his fingers.

 Challenges and Learnings

 It was impossible for the team to install cables from the video booth to the stage because of time constraints for set up and tear down.
 Since NDI® is a network protocol, and since multiple video signals can be sent over a single LAN connection, bringing the two NDI cameras on stage online was simple.
 Fortunately, there was an existing LAN cable connection from the director’s area to the stage.